dibyajyoti79/lp-api-client/QUICK_EXAMPLE.md

 # 🚀 Copy & Paste Example

-Here are two simple approaches you can copy and paste:
+Here's the simple service client approach you can copy and paste:

-## Approach 1: Direct Hooks Usage
+## Service Client Approach

 ### 1. Install Dependencies